 "I do solemnly swear that I will faithfully execute the Office of the President of the United States, and will to the best of my Ability, preserve, protect and defend the Constitution of the United States."

-It's a short oath of office for a very big job: President of the United States.
-Forty-four people have taken up the responsibilities of the presidency as the nation has grown from the birth of the republic into a modern superpower.
-They've faithfully executed the duties of the President—signed treaties, addressed Congress, and appointed government officials.
-But their impact goes far beyond the bounds of their Constitutional job description.
+It's a short oath of office for a very big job: The president of the United States.
+Forty-four people have taken up the responsibilities of the presidency during the nation's evolution from an untested republic in 1789 into a modern superpower.
+These leaders have faithfully executed the Constitutional duties of the president—signed treaties, addressed Congress, commanded troops, appointed government officials, and granted pardons.
+But their impact goes far beyond the bounds of the official job description.
 Presidents leave their marks on the history of the United States and on the lives of the American people.

 I wrote the original edition of Our Country's Presidents during the election year of 2000.
 It was a perfect time to study U.S. Presidents, elections from years past, and American history.
 This book was a collaborative project with the National Geographic Society.
 As hard as I worked on the text, others worked just as hard finding the photos, designing the fit of text and images, and editing everything into a well-timed, inviting book.